 Many questions received from collectors revolve around history, age and/or value.
-This is the second of two blog posts to help you better evaluate the trivets in your collection.
-See also Antique trivets.
+This is the second of three blog posts to help you better evaluate the trivets in your collection.
+See also Antique trivets and Reproduction trivets.

 Older, pre-WW2 trivets often fall in a gray area where it becomes harder to judge origin and age.
 Here are some quick pointers for identifying older vintage trivets.